UoB-COMSM0166/2025-group-4/README.md

 # 9. Sustainability

 ## 9.1 Project Overview
-This sustainability module applies a hybrid of the **SuSAF** and **Sustainability Awareness Framework** to analyze and improve the gravity-based roguelike platformer game.
+This sustainability module applies a hybrid of the **SuSAF** and **Sustainability Awareness Framework** to analyse and improve the gravity-based roguelike platformer game.
 The analysis covers five key dimensions: **Social, Environmental, Economic, Technical, and Individual**, aiming to enhance the long-term sustainability of the game experience, system architecture, and user impact.

 ---